How a roof planning range is built — inputs and assumptions shown.

 What a roof replacement costs by size and system

-Systems: Essential is a solid, code-compliant architectural roof; Enhanced adds premium architectural shingles and balanced ventilation; Premium is designer / impact-rated (Class 4) for the longest life.
+Systems: Essential is the base architectural-shingle planning tier; Enhanced adds upgraded product and ventilation decisions; Premium covers designer or impact-rated options where the selected-product documents support them.
 Compare the full detail in roofing systems, or see a city breakdown in the GTA cost guide.

 What moves your number